Muqsit/ChestShop/README.md

 # ChestShop
-ChestShop for PocketMine-MP (pmmp) by me of course.
+ChestShop for PocketMine-MP (pmmp) by Muqsit.
+Note that you must have **EconomyAPI** installed before running the plugin, else the plugin wont enable.
 Chest shop allows you to create Chest GUI based shops - a widely used feature in minigames such as MoneyWars, SkyBlock and SkyWars.

 Features: